strapi/documentation/docusaurus/docs/dev-docs/integrations/jekyll.md

 After building your application, you'll be able to see a `category` folder in your `_site` folder.

 You can find your restaurant categories by browsing `http://localhost:4000/category/<name-of-category>`.

-Feel free to do the same for your restaurants!

-## Conclusion

-Here is how to request your collection types in Strapi using Jekyll.
-Learn more about Jekyll with their [official documentation](https://jekyllrb.com/docs/).